Key Takeaways

 Companies experimenting in this space include:

-- Nike (NFT sneakers and digital wearables)
+- Nike, with NFT sneakers and digital wearables

 These projects test new creator-economy revenue models.